PiggyAwesome/useless/README.md

-Yo mamma so fat when she stepped on a scale Buzz Lightyear came out and said infinity and beyond!
+Yo mamma so fat that when she died she broke the stairway to heaven